 Grossman’s path into law was also born from a passion for helping others and changing the world for the better.
 From a young age he would watch the news on a nightly basis and the social injustices Grossman saw motivated him to become a civil attorney.

 Once he became a plaintiff’s lawyer and started his own office, Roth began searching for a partner that could help him take his practice to new heights.
 He saw Grossman, a fellow star in the legal community, as the best choice.
 After discussing the topic for over a year, the two attorneys founded Grossman Roth in 1988.

-Over 30 years later their firm, now Grossman Roth Yaffa Cohen (GRYC), has secured over $1 billion in results.
-Likewise, Grossman and Roth have become two of the most recognized lawyers in the state, taking on medical malpractice, personal injury, and wrongful death lawsuits with great success.
+Over 30 years later, their firm has secured over $1 billion in results.
+Grossman and Roth have become two of the most recognized lawyers in the state, taking on medical malpractice, personal injury, and wrongful death lawsuits with great success.

 They have demonstrated strength and conviction in some of Florida’s most hard–fought cases, as well as legal skill and formidable knowledge to win significant verdicts and obtain favorable settlements for their clients.

 One of Roth’s most memorable cases is Nubia Barahona’s, who he took on as a client from 2011 to 2017, after she was found dead alongside her convulsing brother in their foster father’s truck.